Evo-Forge/Essence/components/essence-progress/README.md

-# Essence Progress - Progress component.
+# Essence Progress - Progress component

 Options
 - **small** - `true` or `false` with type: circle will render a small circle visualization - type